Dharsan111/notes-cli/README.md

 - Add notes with a title and message
 - View all saved notes
 - Search notes by keyword
-- Delete notes by ID
+- Delete notes by the Note Number
 - Timestamps each note

 ## How to Run